Kosmic Field Theories: Towards Holographic Duals for Unitary String Cosmologies: Even vs Odd Dimensions

-We will mention one more way in which $d = \text{odd}$ dimensions is simpler, concerning the absence of log divergences in the conformal group at infinity.\footnote{If we consider fractional dimensions, this one actually only requires $d \ne \text{even}$, so its conditions are actually less restrictive than the others.
+\paragraph{5.~Volume of the Conformal Group.} We will mention one more way in which $d = \text{odd}$ dimensions is simpler, concerning the absence of log divergences in the conformal group at infinity.\footnote{If we consider fractional dimensions, this one actually only requires $d \ne \text{even}$, so its conditions are actually less restrictive than the others.
 Perhaps it is conceptually unrelated to the others.}

 At the end of the day, we would like to use the cosmological wavefunction to evaluate the expectation values for some cosmological observable $X$.
 This requires doing a path integral over 2 copies of the boundary field theory: